 Recent surgery or injury of the mouth or throat

-Taking corticosteroids by mouth
+Taking corticosteroids medications

 Pregnant or trying to get pregnant